 Ray is the first human to ever squat over 1,000lbs without equipment.
 That remarkable achievement has followed years of pushing his own record in the lift higher and higher.
 Now Ray has his eyes on another milestone - lifting a combined 2,500lbs in the squat, bench press and deadlift.

-The three time world champion is widely expected to add more trophies to his name this year.
-Weighing in at more than 400lbs at his most recent meet, the Arnold Pro American, he put in the strongest performance of any lifter, adjusted for both weight and gender.
+Weighing in at more than 400lbs at 2017's Arnold Pro American, he put in the strongest performance of any lifter, adjusted for both weight and gender.
+This June Ray added more medals to his collection, winning his fourth IPF world title in Minsk, Belarus.

 Now a resident of Mississippi, Ray says that his motivation comes first and foremost from his daughter, who passed away in 2011, and whose memory he has dedicated his powerlifting career to.